-This meter upgrade provides numerous benefits for our members including:
+Upgrading our system to the advanced meter technology provides numerous benefits for our consumer-members including:

 An advanced meter offers wireless communications capabilities between your electric meter and DREMC.
-Rather than driving to each meter every month, DREMC can read the meter electronically from our office.
+Rather than driving to each meter every month for the purpose of recording your electric use for billing, DREMC can now read the meter electronically from our office.
+Information is secured, encrypted and sent to the cooperative by radio frequency (RF).
 Although we still encourage you to call to report outages, this wireless communications technology notifies DREMC when your power is out.
 This is especially important during storms when outages may occur.

-The advanced meter will provide the platform for many new benefits to our members now and in the future.
-Therefore, new meters will be installed on all DREMC accounts, which will eliminate monthly manual meter reading and many miles of travel each year covering the 6,000 miles of electric lines on our system.
+The advanced meter provides the platform for many new benefits to our members now and in the future.
+Therefore, advanced meters are installed on all DREMC accounts, which will eliminate monthly, manual meter reading and many miles of travel each year covering the 6,000 miles of electric lines on our system.

 It is also important to understand that while this technology is advanced, it is not new; it has been around since the 1980s.
 In fact, according to the U.S. Energy Information Administration, advanced metering across the nation has reached market penetration levels of over 75%.

-If you have further questions about advanced metering technology, you may call your local DREMC office
+If you have further questions about advanced metering technology, you may contact us at your local DREMC office.

 No. Advanced metering technology leverages low amounts of radio frequency (RF) to enhance wireless communications.
 DREMC has thoroughly explored the safety of its advanced meters and complies with Federal and International health organizations’ guidelines for safety and security standards.
 Research conducted by the Food and Drug Administration (FDA), the Federal Communications Commission (FCC), the World Health Organization (WHO), the American Cancer Society and others have all verified the safety and security of RF technology used in advanced meters.